OsmanKAYI/full-stack-roadmap/php/laravel/building.rest.api.with.laravel11.md

 This comprehensive guide walks through creating a RESTful API using Laravel 11, from initial setup to testing.

+## TLDR

+All you need to know to build a REST API using Laravel 11.

+- Create a new Laravel project.
+- Create a Product model and migration.
+- Create an API controller.
+- Implement API endpoints (routes & providers).
+- Test the API with Postman.

 ## Table of Contents

 - [Prerequisites](#prerequisites)